 I was the centre of your world.
 Your rock.
 Your oracle.
 You looked to me for answers.
 And now your gaze has turned outward.
 Read More

-Rebecca is a Life Coach at Artemis Mindset Coaching.
-You might wonder what on earth that is, and who would see a life coach.
+Rebecca is a Mindset Coach at Artemis Mindset Coaching.
+You might wonder what on earth that is, and who would see a mindset coach (and what exactly a mindset coach does differently to other coaches).
 I admit, when I first heard of it, I thought it sounded a bit woo (and I’m totally not woo!).
 She’s also a friend, so when she asked if I’d agree to be coached by her, as part of her training and certification, I agreed.
 Not only out of friendship, but also because I was inquisitive.
 What is this coaching thing, and what would I get out of it?

 Updated on June 2, 2015

 If you enjoy my posts on parenting, and the recent guest posts, then please do pop over and check out Jump!
 Parents – a new website for parents of tweens and teens.

 Salt and Caramel will continue, but as my personal blog for reviews, reflections, opinions and more Secrets of Scotland (and perhaps other areas too!)

 This weekend, we travelled up to the Highlands of Scotland to Mhor Hotel, and their annual MhorFest.
 We’d intended arriving in time for the Raft Race on Saturday morning, but underestimated the travelling time on the wee roads, and missed it.
 All was not lost, as the festival was just getting underway.
 With free entry for kids under 14 years, it was clear that this was going to be a popular event with families, and already there were a fair number of people milling about.